 2.2.
-Responsibility of the Board of Directors and of the CGSNC in the Suitability and Nomination Process
+Responsibility of the Board of Directors and of the CGNC in the Suitability and Nomination Process

-According to regulatory guidance and best practices, the Board of Directors, through its CGSNC, is responsible for initiating, guiding and coordinating the suitability and nomination process, with no prejudice against shareholder rights.
-The CGSNC has an advisory role to the Board of Directors, identifying candidates that, in its opinion, fit the relevant nomination criteria.
-The CGSNC proposals are submitted to the Board of Directors for review and final submission to the General Meeting of Shareholders (hereinafter the "GMS").
-The CGSNC may also advise, via the Board of Directors, other parties with rights to appoint Members of the Board of Directors (such as the HFSF) on the suitability of candidates proposed by such third parties.
+According to regulatory guidance and best practices, the Board of Directors, through its CGNC, is responsible for initiating, guiding and coordinating the suitability and nomination process, with no prejudice against shareholder rights.
+The CGNC has an advisory role to the Board of Directors, identifying candidates that, in its opinion, fit the relevant nomination criteria.
+The CGNC proposals are submitted to the Board of Directors for review and final submission to the General Meeting of Shareholders (hereinafter the "GMS").
+The CGNC may also advise, via the Board of Directors, other parties with rights to appoint Members of the Board of Directors (such as the HFSF) on the suitability of proposed candidates.
 The authority for the final election of Members of the Board of Directors always rests with the GMS or with other parties defined by law.